 One common complaint people have about meal prep is about the time it takes.
 Here’s what they might not understand – yes, meal prep takes time up front but it actually saves you time during the week.
 Also, it assures you have healthy food ready to eat during the week and saves you money because you’re eating more at home.
 Yay!
 Meal prep is a win all around.

 If creating healthier eating habits is important to you then meal prep needs be a priority.
-At first weekly meal prep might be a challenge but that’s only because you’re not used to it.
+At first, taking the time to learn how to meal prep for the week might be a challenge but that’s only because you’re not used to it.
 Make the time week after week and soon enough meal prep will be the life-changing habit you’ve been waiting for.

 #4.
 Always prep something.